dpt/The-Great-Escape-in-C/README.md

 Many of the original functions would poke values directly into the instruction stream.
 These have to be recognised and each one factored out into its own variable.
 If the self modification is only within the routine, it can become a local.
 Otherwise it has to be placed into the state structure.

 #### Piecemeal structure access
 Much of the code points HL to a structure member, loads it, increments HL, loads more, increments HL, and so on.
 This resulting set of interleaved `HL++` or `HL--` ops gets in the way of 'actual work'.
-This is resolved by adjusting the (usually offsetinitial HL pointer to point to the base of the structure and introducing offsets or named references for each member accessed.
+This is resolved by adjusting the (often offsetted) initial HL pointer to point to the base of the structure and using normal structure references for each access.

 #### Code which never returns
 The original code will squash the stack and jump directly to the main game loop certain situations.
 The C standard library functions `longjmp` and `setjmp` are used to simulate this.
-In the code these are marked with `NEVER_RETURNS;`.
+In the code these are marked with `NEVER_RETURNS;` which is an informational and safety macro.

 ## Coding style
+When editing the code:

 * Follow the existing style of the code.
 * Use spaces, not tabs.
 Indent by two spaces.
-* Format source lines to 80 columns wide (to allow side-by-side diffs).
+* Format source lines to 80 columns wide (to allow two or three side-by-side diffs).
 * Order functions and data by the address of the original.
 * Order #includes consistently (list in 'depth' order, C stdlib first, etc.).
 * Name `functions_like_this`.